astralfrontier/chaosfrontier-org-wiki/characters/guardian-ghost.md

 * **I know what I am** (the one thing he knows is that he wants to help people)
 * **Words of the past** (figuring out what to do is a big deal for Miguel)

-Legacy: Your legacy is an important part of Halcyon City.
+**Legacy**: Your legacy is an important part of Halcyon City.
 Name the different members of your legacy (at least two):

 * David Murphy (Miguel's father) is still active and prominent in the city.
 * Sam Murphy (the original Guardian Ghost) is retired and quite judgmental.